Cattle Decapitation / A Brutal Night Of Hugs, Pits And Terrasites

 Shadow Of Intent – Electric Brixton – 30 January 2025.
 Photo Manuela Langotsch/MetalTalk

-Ben Duerr’s harsh conductor hands demanding a wall of death interrupted our crowd surfing conveyor belt system.
-The moshers were only too eager to comply, and the black pit was lit up.
-Jarring drum beats ripped through us almost as aggressively as the crowd surfer who managed to rip out a chunk of our hair.
-Did we care?
-No. Shadow Of Intent’s addictive melodies and jarring drum beats released so many endorphins that we stopped feeling pain.
+Ben Duerr’s harsh conductor hands demanding a wall of death interrupts the crowd surfing conveyor belt system.
+The moshers are only too eager to comply, and the black pit is lit up.
+Jarring drum beats rip through the air almost as aggressively as the crowd surfer who manages to rip out a chunk of my hair.
+Shadow Of Intent’s addictive melodies and jarring drum beats release so many endorphins that pain becomes a distant afterthought.

-“You fuckers disappeared,” one fan was shouting.
-“Yeh, we got swallowed by the pit.”
-Shadow Of Intent were an ominous force of Symphonic Deathcore brilliance, with grim reaper-like stage presence and music that caused even the most stoic of fans to break out grinning.
+“You fuckers disappeared,” one fan shouts.
+“Yeh, we got swallowed by the pit,” their “fuckers” of friends respond.
+Shadow Of Intent are an ominous force of Symphonic Deathcore brilliance, with grim reaper-like stage presence and music that causes even the most stoic of fans to break out grinning.

 Shadow Of Intent - Electric Brixton - 30 January 2025.